p-slash/lyspeq/README.md

     SmoothLnkLnP      1

-The maximum number of iterations are
+The maximum number of iterations are (> 1 will yield inaccurate noise bias)

     NumberOfIterations    5